gesparza3/website/README.md

-# Website
+# Website for SWC

-Example git repository
+This website was created on August 15, 2018